Press Release (Vastra Day 3)

 The 4-day international apparel and textile fair, ‘VASTRA-2016’ is being organized by the Rajasthan State Industrial Development and Investment Corporation Ltd. (RIICO) and Federation of Indian Chambers of Commerce and Industry (FICCI) at Jaipur Exhibition and Convention Centre (JECC).

 Exhibiting her products for the first time in the Design Display Wall, Anurita Jain said that earlier she used to work for someone else but now she has her own fashion label by the name of ‘Design Engine’.
+She would Sell clothes online, and save up to establish the brand.
 She further said that she is displaying here tops, tunics, beach wear, handbags, cushion covers and garments made out of Dabu handblock prints, among others.
 She also said that many buying houses are showing interest in the products.

 After doing a course in fashion designing from International Institute of Fashion Design (INIFD) and Apparel Training & Design Centre (ATDC) Meenakshi Maheshwari, Mini Maheshari and Nisha Singodia have created a label by the name of ‘Akshima’.
 Their products displayed at the Design Display Wall include silk kurtis in tie and dye design, handbags, jackets, stoles as well as accessories.
 Looking at the businessopportunities here, they say that they will surely participate in Vastra next year as well.